-We've tested over 35 printers and below are our recommendations for the best office printers you can buy.
+We've tested over 55 printers, and below are our recommendations for the best office printers you can buy.
 You can also check out our recommendations for the best all-in-one printers, the best home printers, and the best photo printers.

-If you do need to print photos once in a while, then you're better off with an inkjet printer like the HP OfficeJet Pro 9025.
-It can't print as fast as the Brother MFC-L3770CDW Laser, and its cartridges have lower yield; however, replacement ink is cheaper, which helps to keep the cost down over time.
+If you need to print photos once in a while, you're better off with an inkjet printer like the HP OfficeJet Pro 9025.
+It can't print as fast as the Brother MFC-L3770CDW Laser, and its cartridges have a lower yield.
+However, their replacement ink is cheaper, which helps to keep the cost down.
 Printed photos look significantly better, and because inkjet printers don't apply heat during the printing process, it can print on a wider variety of papers, including glossy photo paper.
-This printer can print directly from a USB thumb drive, and it also supports printing from mobile devices using AirPrint or Mopria.
+It can print directly from a USB thumb drive and supports printing from mobile devices using AirPrint or Mopria.

-Overall, the Brother is better for most offices, as it prints faster and its cartridges have better yield.
-However, if you need a more versatile inkjet printer, then go with the HP.
+Overall, the Brother is the best option for most offices thanks to its printing speed and high cartridge yield.
+However, if you need a more versatile inkjet printer that puts more emphasis on photo printing, check out the HP.

 Our recommendations above are what we think are currently the best office printers for most people.
 We factor in the price, feedback from our visitors, and availability.